 Welcome to the Vihara Foundation (VF), a scientific and educational non-government organization (NGO) with a mission of researching, designing, and implementing new and innovative sustainable strategies for addressing poverty and climate mitigation issues (globally).
-Our areas of focus are global, but with particular emphasis on Africa, Asia, Latin America and Caribbean.
+Our areas of focus are global, with particular emphasis in India, Caribbean, Central America and Africa.

 VF aims to deliver sustainable livelihoods for the poverty stricken and at the same time contribute to and drive strategies for positive climate action.
 Recognizing poverty is a complex socio-economic-cultural subject which contributes negative impacts to the environment and climate change, VF's mission is to decomplex the problems at hand and provide sustainable solutions in the areas of agriculture, water and resource management and conservation, green and appropriate renewable energy, direct market access, creative financing for development and climate mitigation, education, healthcare, women's upliftment, youth engagement and other major development parameters all aimed at delivering sustainable solutions for the underlying problem statements.
 Here, innovation is driven to pursue a macro approach to aiding poverty and climate issues using a combination of “creativity through sustainability”, and “creativity in thinking” - two pillars for poverty alleviation and climate mitigation that augment and support present and important efforts by others already underway.